 The US Food and Drug Administration has warned about the use of “vaginal whitening” or “rejuvenation” products.

 In North Africa, virginity and “social honour” are linked and women are under social pressure, both from their families and communities and even from government bodies, not to have sex outside marriage.
 The hymen is the living symbol of a future woman’s purity and is often checked by family members before the wedding night (virginity certificate) or after the wedding night with the traditional “dance with the blood-stained sheet” as proof.

-Prior to this possibility of acceding to a woman’s social rank, a traditional practice for young girls still exists in Algeria, Morocco and Tunisia: the rbat or tesfah, “the closed vagina”.
+Prior to this possibility of acceding to the social rank of a woman, a traditional practice for young girls still exists in Algeria, Morocco and Tunisia: the rbat or tesfah, “the closed vagina”.

 Girls are taken to see a qabla (traditional midwife) and must repeat 7 times “wald el nas khet wa ana haït”, which can be translated as “the son of the people is a string and I am a wall”.
-This phrase has an important sexual character and symbolizes the inability of the new daughter marbouta (tied) – msakra (closed) to have sex outside of marriage.
+This phrase has an important sexual character and symbolizes the inability of the woman to have sex outside of marriage.
 It can only be annulled at marriage and by saying “wald el nas haït wa an khet”, or “the son of the people is a wall and I am a string”.

 The ritual is practised in different ways, but always ends by cutting the girl: either on the upper part of her right thigh (kohl is put on the incisions, so that it becomes a tattoo), on her knee in southern Algeria (in the Reguibet tribe), or on the clitoris.
 Among the Reguibet, Tesfah is practiced on young girls: they tie them up, legs and arms extended.
 They cut off the clitoris and apply henna to it while repeating the phrase.